-PART 2: WORKING IN EFFECTS 2020
+PART 2: WORKING IN EFFECTS 2021

-ON1 Effects 2020's photo-editing power consists of two distinct editing functions, separated into tabs:
+ON1 Effects 2021's photo-editing power consists of two distinct editing functions, separated into tabs:

-- Effects is your image stylization center, with 30 filters-everything from sophisticated black and white conversion, HDR stylizing, glows, sharpening, color enhancement and more-that can be stacked in any order, all with extensive blending and masking options. - Local Adjustments are designed to apply basic, targeted edits to parts of your photos, letting you perform traditional photo-editing tasks-like dodging and burning-with ease.
+- Effects is your image stylization center, with 31 filters-everything from sophisticated black and white conversion, HDR stylizing, glows, sharpening, color enhancement and more- that can be stacked in any order, all with extensive blending and masking options. - Local Adjustments are designed to apply basic, targeted edits to parts of your photos, letting you perform traditional photo-editing tasks-like dodging and burning-with ease.
+You can also use custom brushes and the Paint with Color option to add overlays like clouds, trees, and more to your photos.
+For more about local adjustments, turn to page 81.